 Tenants are not permitted to install any signage on the exterior of their building (regardless of whether a PAPL building or not) without the prior written consent of PAPL.
-This is to ensure that signage does not impact aircraft approach surfaces or cause blinding to pilots.

 Any use of Perth Airport branding, including but not limited to the logo, must be approved by PAPL.
 There are strict guidelines on how the logo can be reproduced and these must be adhered to at all times.
 To access the PAPL brand guidelines, email customerdigital@perthairport.com.au to request a copy.